Nueces County, Texas: Politics

 Historically, Nueces County leaned Democratic in presidential elections, though in recent years has narrowly voted Republican.
 Dwight D. Eisenhower in 1956 became the first Republican candidate to carry the county.
 Prior to that year, the only times Nueces County did not vote for the national Democratic candidate was in its first presidential election in 1848 for Whig Zachary Taylor, and in 1860, supporting Southern Democratic John C. Breckinridge.
 Since Eisenhower's election, the only other Republicans to carry the county in the 20th century were Richard Nixon in 1972 and Ronald Reagan in 1984.
 So far, Bill Clinton remains the last Democratic candidate to win Nueces County, having done so in 1996.

-Since 2000, Nueces County has voted for every Republican presidential candidate, with only George W. Bush in 2004 having carried it by a double digit margin, and his 56.8% of the vote is also the highest for any Republican in the county's history.
-In 2016, Donald Trump defeated Hillary Clinton in the county with a plurality of 48.6% to 47.1%, or 1,568 votes, the closest race since 1956.
-In 2020, Trump won the county again, albeit this time with a slight majority and 2.9% margin, or 3,692 votes, over Joe Biden.
+Since 2000, Nueces County has voted for every Republican presidential candidate, with only George W. Bush in 2004 and Donald Trump in 2024 having carried it by a double digit margin, with Bush's 56.8% of the vote also the highest for any Republican in the county's history.
+In 2016, Trump defeated Hillary Clinton in the county with a plurality of 48.6% to 47.1%, or 1,568 votes, the closest race since 1956.

-Democratic strength is concentrated within the inland portion of the county, with particular strengths in downtown Corpus Christi plus the city's heavily Hispanic neighborhoods, Robstown, and communities in the western part of the county.
-Republicans generally do well with areas closer to the coast, particularly in the southeast suburbs of Corpus Christi, Flour Bluff, and Port Aransas.
+Democratic strength is concentrated within the inland portion of the county, with particular strengths in center portion of Corpus Christi whereas neighborhoods that are predominately Hispanic and the city of Robstown.
+Republicans performed well in areas particularly in the suburbs of the city, North Padre Island and Port Aransas.